 What to expect from a gliding trial lesson

 If you’re wondering what will happen on the day, this section gives a comprehensive explanation from arriving on-site to all the stages of your flight.

 Before entering the airfield follow the instructions displayed at the gate.
 This will lead you safely to where the gliders are launching.
 Always keep to the edge of the field and keep a good look-out for aircraft, vehicles and cables.
 If in doubt wait to be escorted to the launch point.

 You can fly in our 2 seater gliders as long as you weigh no more than 16 stone (101Kg).
 There is also an upper height restriction of 6’4″ (193cm).
 If you’re above this height and have extra long legs you may still be able to sit in one of our gliders.
 You’re welcome to come up to the airfield and try one for size.

 Please wear casual, comfortable clothing.
 Rivar Hill is a field site and when you’re not climbing in an out of gliders you will spend your time by the launch point in the field.
 Ladies should wear flat shoes and we suggest you don’t wear skirts.

 Airfields are generally very exposed places and if it’s windy, can feel cold even in summer.
 In the warmer months you should wear sun block, but bring a jacket just in case it’s windy.
 In winter it’s best to wear warm, windproof clothing, as well as a hat and gloves.
-If you bring more layers than you think you need, you can always leave them in your car if you’re too hot.
+It’s best to bring more layers than you need and leave them in the car if you get too hot.